-Getting Started
+Getting Started Lubrication

-Lubrication

 You should lubricate the engine to prevent it from squeaking.
-Use light household oil and follow the lubrication points marked "L" in the figure below.
+Use light household oil and follow the lubrication points marked "L" below.
 Do not over-oil.
 Use only a drop on each pivot point.

-Lubricate All Wheel Axles (L)
+Lubricate Pick Up Roller Axles (L)